Walt Harris loses 1st UFC fight since stepdaughter’s death

 — Dan Ige (14-2) edged Edson Barboza (20-9) in another split decision.
 Ige’s sixth straight victory came in the featherweight division.
 Barboza cut 10 pounds to move down a weight class.

 — Krzysztof Jotko (22-4) beat former Alabama linebacker Eryk Anders (13-5) in a middleweight bout.
-Jotko did a little breakdown in the middle of the octagon after the unanimous decision.
-It was Jotko’s third consecutive victory.
+Jotko did a breakdance in the middle of the octagon after his third consecutive victory.

 — Song Yadong withstood Marlon Vera’s last push in the opening fight of the main card and won a unanimous decision in the featherweight division.
 Vera (17-6-1) refused to shake hands with Song (5-0-1) after the result was announced.
 Song, of China, had visa issues and wasn’t sure he would be able to fight until Friday.